Privilegium Maius

-The Privilegium maius (Großer Freiheitsbrief 'greater privilege') was a medieval document forged in 1358 or 1359 at the behest of Duke Rudolf IV of Austria (1358–65) of the House of Habsburg, claiming the family has the right to rule Rome because of land rights granted to them by Nero and Julius Caesar.
+The Privilegium maius (Großer Freiheitsbrief 'greater privilege') was a set of medieval documents forged in 1358 or 1359 at the behest of Duke Rudolf IV of Austria (1358–65) of the House of Habsburg.
 It was essentially a modified version of the Privilegium minus issued by Emperor Frederick I Barbarossa in 1156, which had elevated the former March of Austria into a duchy.
 In a similar way, the Privilegium maius elevated the duchy into an Archduchy of Austria.

-The privileges described in the document had great influence on the Austrian political landscape, and created a unique connection between the House of Habsburg and Austria.
+The privileges described in the documents had great influence on the Austrian political landscape, and created a unique connection between the House of Habsburg and Austria.

 Background

 The House of Habsburg had gained rulership of the Duchy of Austria in 1282.
-Rudolph IV (1339–1365) attempted to restore the Habsburg influence on the European political scene by trying to build relations with Holy Roman Emperor Charles IV of Luxembourg and increasing the respect of the Austrian rulers.
-However, Rudolph IV did not belong to the seven Prince-electors, who—as dictated by the Golden Bull of 1356—had the power to choose the king.
-In the same way Charles IV had made Prague the center of his rule, Rudolph did the same for Vienna, giving it special privileges, launching construction projects and founding the University of Vienna.
+Rudolf IV attempted to restore the Habsburg influence on the European political scene by trying to build relations with Holy Roman Emperor Charles IV of Luxembourg and increasing the respect of the Austrian rulers.
+However, Rudolf IV did not belong to the seven Prince-electors, who—as dictated by the Golden Bull of 1356—had the power to choose the king.
+In the same way Charles IV had made Prague the center of his rule, Rudolf did the same for Vienna, giving it special privileges, launching construction projects and founding the University of Vienna.
 All this aimed at increasing the legitimacy and influence of the House and its Austrian lands.
-For this purpose, in the winter of 1358/1359, Rudolph IV ordered the creation of a forged document called Privilegium maius ("the greater privilege").
+For this purpose, in the winter of 1358/1359, Rudolf IV ordered the creation of a forged document called Privilegium maius ("the greater privilege").